cpottle9/RP2-PowerControl/README.md

 Everything not needed is disabled.
 A few other blocks are turned on when awake because the system LED is connected to the CYW43 wifi chip.
 If this example was run on a PICO more blocks could be disabled when awake.
+* OTHER_POWER_REDUCTION_STRATEGIES.md - Other ways to reduce power to consider before using This code.
+* POWER_MEASUREMENTS.md - Contains power measurements I made using a USB power tester.
+Compares power reduction using my code in different ways and using lightsleep.

 ## How to use